abhinavsingh/proxy.py/README.md

 Original threadless implementation used `remote` execution mode.
 This is also depicted under [High level architecture](#high-level-architecture) as ASCII art.

 Under `remote` execution mode, acceptors delegate incoming client connection processing to a remote worker process.
 By default, acceptors delegate connections in round-robin fashion.
 Worker processing the request may or may not be running on the same CPU core as the acceptor.
-This architecture scales well for high throughput, but results in spawning 2xCPU processes.
+This architecture scales well for high throughput, but results in spawning two process per CPU core.

 Example, if there are N-CPUs on the machine, by default, N acceptors and N worker processes are started.
 You can tune number of processes using `--num-acceptors` and `--num-workers` flag.
 You might want more workers than acceptors or vice versa depending upon your use case.